MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-file-format-transact-sql.md

 -   To separate month, day and year values, you can use '–', '/', or '.'.
 For simplicity, the table uses only the ' – ' separator.

 -   To specify the month as text, use three or more characters.
-Months with 1 or 2 characters are interpreted as a number.
+Months with one or two characters are interpreted as a number.

 -   To separate time values, use the ':' symbol.